 The plot is very unique and somewhat quirky, for instance there are creatures known as Bodachs who feed off human disasters and therefore if you can see them, their presence can foretell the coming of tragedies.
 Additions such as this to what could be a typical and predictable plot about a psychic, not only makes for a unique story it also makes it an intriguing one.
-The film interweaves a plot regarding ghosts, demons, retribution, serial killers, terrorists, psychic and police investigation, not to mention the concept of soul mates and love, the end result is a pleasing mix of humorous and entertaining.
+The film interweaves a plot regarding ghosts, demons, retribution, serial killers, terrorists, both psychic and police investigations, not to mention the concept of soul mates and love, and the end result is a pleasing mix of humor, action, thrills, and even sorrow.

 The writing is one of the better elements of the movie, there’s a snappy and breezy feel about the whole thing; the conversation is believable, it’s sometimes witty, and at times poignant.
 Now I must point out that I haven’t read the book, so I don’t know how much of this is thanks to Stephen Sommers and how much is lifted directly from the novel, but if lines like “I know it’s a gift, I still have the box it came in” (referring to Odd’s psychic brain and the head in which it resides) along with the film’s closing lines regarding life, death, and the afterlife are down to Sommers then he’s a decent writer.
 It has been reported that whilst in pre-production, Dean Koontz approved of the script saying he “fell over” when he read it because it was “so perfect”.
 Whether the version that made it onto the screen was the same version Koontz read is unknown, but I can see why he was impressed by the screenplay.